Tuesday, July 18, 2017

 I squinted at the tiny type on the hanger and noted it was for some Gypsy Queen thing so it didn't apply to Stadium Club.
 I hate how half the items in stores don't have prices ON the items.
 Gee, why would consumers need to see the price of something?

 So, I assumed the SC packs weren't $9.98, but still wasn't sure and grabbed just 3 of them instead the whole 5 that were there.
-When I got to the register, they rang up $5.98, so only 49 cents per card, which is still crazy but at least the way the world works.
+When I got to the register, they rang up $5.98, so only 49 cents per card, which is still crazy but at least more in line with the way the world works.

 I was just excited to finally have something worth ripping.
 The urge has been unfulfilled for too long.